Minnowo/4Nyan/README.md

 ## 4Nyan
-A LAN site meant to stream video, audio, text and images from a local server over LAN.
+A LAN site meant to stream video, audio, text, and images from a local server over LAN.

-*This is very early in development and currently vary unusable (unless you want to only stream video using mpv)*
+*This is very early in development and currently very unusable (unless you want to only stream video using mpv)*

 ### Current Features